 - Improve comfort over long days

-It’s a small change, but the kind you feel over weeks, not minutes.
+It is a small change, but the kind you feel over weeks, not minutes.

-When those three things are properly managed, hair breakage becomes far easier to reduce… and that’s exactly what our Ruff sweatbands are designed to do.
+Hard hat hair is not just part of the job.
+When friction, pressure and heat are properly managed, breakage becomes far easier to reduce.
+That is exactly what our Ruff sweatbands are designed to do.
+You can thank us later.